-Whether you’ve experienced a workplace injury or not, it’s crucial that you educate yourself on what workers’ compensation is, which situations qualify for workers’ compensation claims, and how to file a claim.
+Whether you have experienced a workplace injury or not, it is essential to educate yourself on workers' compensation.
+This includes understanding what workers' compensation is, the situations that qualify for workers' compensation claims, and how to file a claim if necessary.

-Issues arise when insurance companies are unwilling to pay for full medical expenses or employers are aware of the injury but do not respond appropriately.
+However, problems can arise when insurance companies refuse to pay for full medical expenses or when employers fail to respond appropriately despite being aware of the injury.

 What is a Workers’ Compensation Case?